Sima power plant is located in Eidfjord Municipality in Hordaland County.

 The total length of tunnels and shafts blasted in the rock is 61.3 kilometres.
 The largest water reservoirs are the Lakes Langvatn, Rundavatn, Rembesdalsvatn and Sysenvatnet, all with riprap dam walls.
 The plant regulates three waterfalls; Vøringsfossen, Skykkjedalsfossen and Rembesdalsfossen.

 Sima power plant is regarded as a stellar example of the art of hydropower engineering.
 Sima is the second largest power plant in Norway measured in total capacity.
-As one of Statkraft's display plants, it is open to the public, and with its location and performance it has become a tourist attraction.

 Lang-Sima power station uses a catchment area approximately 1100 metres above sea level, south and west of the Hardangerjøkulen glacier i.e. the vertical stretches of the Norddøla and Austdøla rivers down to Osafjorden, and a catchment area approximately 1170 metres above sea level that drains down the Sima River.
 The height of fall is 1065 metres and the installed capacity of its two generating units is 500 MW.